🇮🇹Italy · Visas

 How long from residence permit to citizenship?

-Permanent residence after 5 yr of unbroken residency.
-Naturalisation after 10 yr.
+Permanent residence, the EU long-term residence permit, after 5 years of unbroken residency, and only after passing an A2 Italian language test (holders of international protection are exempt).
+Naturalisation after 10 years.
 Spouses of Italian citizens qualify after two years of residence.
 Italian-born children of foreigners are not automatically citizens, they may apply at 18 after documented continuous residence.

 Verified · 2026-04-01